A Few Interesting Facts

 seldom cause allergies.
 People who are generally allergic to cats

 and dogs don't usually have problems with ferrets.

-are not territorial.
-They actually get along with other ferrets
+are usually not territorial.
+They often get along with other ferrets

 quite well, and with dogs and cats if introduced properly.